-In assembling the Trust's portfolio, the Sponsor sought to include each company highlighted in the Report that is represented by a domestic or foreign common stock traded on a U.S. exchange, or by a sponsored or unsponsored ADR traded on a U.S. exchange or in the over-the-counter market.
-The Sponsor then excluded the common stocks or ADRs of companies subject to any regulatory, tax, or trading-related restrictions of the Sponsor (see Description of the Trust-The Portfolio for a complete discussion).
-As a result of this process, the Trust invests in 39 of the 48 companies identified in the Report.
-As of the Initial Date of Deposit, 100% of the Trust's portfolio consists of common stocks and ADRs of companies that MS&Co.
-Research has identified as Deflation Enablers in the Report.
+In assembling the Trust's portfolio, the Sponsor sought to include each company highlighted in the Report that has issued common stock traded on a U.S. exchange.
+The Sponsor then excluded the common stocks of companies subject to any regulatory, tax, or trading-related restrictions of the Sponsor (see Description of the Trust-The Portfolio for a complete discussion).
+As such, as a result of this process, the Trust invests in \\\ of the \\\ companies identified in the Report.
+As of the Initial Date of Deposit, 100% of the Trust's portfolio consists of common stocks of companies that MSWM GIO has identified as Capex Captains in the Report.

-The resulting portfolio primarily consists of large capitalization (market capitalizations of \$10 billion or more) and mid capitalization (market capitalizations between \$2 billion and \$10 billion) common stocks of U.S. publicly traded domestic and foreign companies, as well as ADRs, and is concentrated as described below in both the industrial sector and the information technology sector, and investing significantly in the health care sector (see Risk Factors).
-After the Initial Date of Deposit, the Trust will continue to purchase (subject to any restrictions described under Description of the Trust-Structure and Offering) or hold common stocks and ADRs, notwithstanding the fact that MS&Co.
-Research, or any affiliate, may revise its opinion with respect to any individual company.
-In particular, any subsequent creation of a similar type of list of companies or an update by MS&Co.
-Research regarding the companies held by the Trust will not affect the composition of the Trust.
-Furthermore, although MS&Co.
-Research identified the companies based upon a 12-month outlook, the Trust has a maximum duration of 15 months and does not intend to change its composition prior to termination.
+The resulting portfolio primarily consists of large capitalization (market capitalizations of \$10 billion or more) and mid capitalization (market capitalizations between \$2 billion and \$10 billion) common stocks of U.S. publicly traded domestic companies, and is expected to invest significantly in the energy, financial, health care, industrial, and information technology sectors (see Risk Factors).
+After the Initial Date of Deposit, the Trust will continue to purchase (subject to any restrictions described under Description of the Trust-Structure and Offering) or hold common stocks notwithstanding the fact that MSWM GIO, or any affiliate, may revise its opinion with respect to any individual company.
+In particular, any subsequent creation of a similar type of list of companies or an update by MSWM GIO regarding the companies held by the Trust will not affect the composition of the Trust.
+Furthermore, although MSWM GIO identified the companies based upon a multi-year outlook, the Trust has a maximum duration of 24 months and does not intend to change its composition prior to termination.
+Your financial professional will provide you with a copy of the Report, as well as a copy of The Next American Productivity Renaissance report, upon request.